-Bees are smarter than we think and have a lot going on in their nervous systems.
-Like many animals, bees have a very good sense of sight, smell, and communication.
-According to the University of Arizona’s agricultural department, bees can see six “groups” of colors, including ultraviolet, a color that humans can’t see.
+Bees are smarter than we think they are.
+These little pollinators have a lot going on in their nervous systems.
+Like many animals, bees have very good senses of sight, smell, and communication.
+According to the University of Arizona’s agricultural department, bees can see six “groups” of colors, including ultraviolet — a color that humans can’t see.

 Bees experience life, do what they can to avoid pain and harm, and go after things that they want!
 Yes, they are bees, but they are creatures that deserve their natural right to life.

 Bees are also crucial for our food system as top pollinators.
 Beekeepers truck nearly 2.4 million hives all over the country to track seasonal crops.
 This stresses the bees out and bombards them with pesticides and diseases that are present at the different locations where the trucks stop en route.